Chapter 14 : Oh, Bludger!

 She pleaded with her hands clasp together.
 "Please?
 You know I wouldn't ask if I weren't desperate."

 Of course he'd say yes.
-James used to joke that a Kneazle kitten would die every time someone stood in the way of fun, and a tiny part of Albus still believed it; he could never be too certain.
+James used to joke that a Kneazle kitten would die every time someone stood in the way of fun, and a tiny part of Albus still believed it.

-Bea must have seen his reluctance as she was wringing her fingers, looking quite guilty.
+Bea must have seen his reluctance as she was wringing her fingers.
 "You can say no."

 "Are you going to do the lip thing if I do?"